5l1v3r1/tcpdump-2/README.md

     tcpdump 'icmp[icmptype] != icmp-echo and icmp[icmptype] != icmp-echoreply'

 ### Capture SMTP / POP3 Email
-* It is possible to extract email body and other data, in this example we are only parsing the email recipients.

     tcpdump -nn -l port 25 | grep -i 'MAIL FROM\|RCPT TO'

 ### Troubleshooting NTP Query and Response
-* In this example we see the NTP query and response.

     tcpdump dst port 123